Creation ex nihilo

 God’s causal power is of an utterly different order.
 Creaturely causes are causes by analogy with God’s causal power by means of participation.
 God makes creatures to be causes in their own right.
 This means that in no sense do God’s primary causal power and creaturely causes compete with or displace each other; they are of a wholly different order.
 There are real and potent secondary causes in creation, but only by participation in the primary causation of God.

 Thus we can never make causation an “either/or” matter, as if any action is only by “natural causes” or by a direct “act of God.”
 All action is “both/and,” where natural causes are given by God’s primary causation their secondary power to act as real and effective agents of change in the natural order (e.g., gravity, electromagnetic forces, etc.).
+Thus, there is no conflict between God and science in giving accounts of natural phenomena.
 Thomas Aquinas gives an instructive example (in Summa Theologica, I.101):

 … because in all things God Himself is properly the cause of universal being which is innermost in all things; it follows that in all things God works intimately.
 For this reason in Holy Scripture the operations of nature are attributed to God as operating in nature, according to Job 10:11: ‘Thou hast clothed me with skin and flesh: Thou hast put me together with bones and sinews.’